Vehicle-to-Grid (V2G): The Future of EV Charging and a Smarter Energy Grid

-In DC fast charging stations, DIN 70121 and ISO 15118 are two important communication protocol standards.
+In EV charging stations, DIN 70121 and ISO 15118 are two important communication protocol standards. but DIN only covers DC charging mode, and ISO 15118 covers both AC and DC charging modes.
 They are co-decision communication methods between DCFC(Direct Current Fast Charge) and electric vehicles (EV).

 This article will explore DIN 70121’s definition, explain what makes it different from ISO 15118, and introduce its applications in DC charging and combined charging systems.